IBM/knative-quarkus-bench/README.md

 ```
 The created container image will be tagged as: `quay.io/mygroup/graph-pagerank:jvm`.

-You can push the built image to the registry by using the `deploy` goal and setting
+To push the built image to the registry use the `deploy` goal and set
 `quarkus.container-image.push` to `true`:
 ```shell
 mvn deploy -Dquarkus.container-image.push=true